-Given the lack of operational history, there can be no assurance that the Credit Bureau will support the Bank's assessment of the overall debt level and creditworthiness of credit applicants.
+There can be no assurance that the Credit Bureau will support the Bank's assessment of the overall debt level and creditworthiness of credit applicants.
 As the availability of accurate and comprehensive financial and general credit information on individuals and small businesses in Qatar and the region is limited, it is likely to be more difficult for the Bank to accurately assess the credit risk associated with such lending.